recc-tech/tech/checklists/weekly/foh-video-setup.md

 ### (Nice to Have)

 - [ ] Check that the message notes are up to date (in case some last-minute changes were made).
-- [ ] Check that all the songs are correct (in case there was a typo on Planning Center).
 - [ ] Check that all slides look good on the projector and on NDI (e.g., the text isn't too small).
-- [ ] Remove walk-in slides and MC announcements that are definitely outdated.
+- [ ] Check that all the songs are correct (in case the wrong CCLI number was provided).
+    - For example, check the sheet music.
+- [ ] In the `ProPresenter Assets` directory, archive outdated files.

 ## After Rehearsal

 - [ ] Play each video to make sure the sound is working.
-- [ ] Turn off the red light and the stage lights.
+- [ ] Turn down the red light and the stage lights.
 - [ ] Play some music from Spotify.
 - [ ] Show the walk-in slides.
 - [ ] Turn on NDI Video Monitor and select NDI > Desktop-D9Q3BCP > vMix - Output 1.